DPGOSCM/community-manager-training/overview.md

-Digital Public Goods Community Manager Training Program
+Digital Public Goods Open Source Community Manager Program
 # Overview

 Both the DPGs and the Community Managers are invited to attend the training program.